 Peter Jensen

 Leutton Postle: The AW12 collection from cult design duo Leutton Postle is both playful and intensely detailed.
-Patterns come in the form of facial features, both illustrative in knitwear and abstract in textiles; a motif which is echoed throughout the collection.
+Patterns come in the for m of facial features, both illustrative in knitwear and abstract in textiles; a motif which is echoed throughout the collection.
 A knitted face is enlivened with a three dimensional weft of hair that becomes a ponytail.
 How not grown up is that?

 Leutton Postle